josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/☕️_managing_postcolonial_melancholia.md

 - moral polarisation
 - rhetorical boundary policing

-In this case, the tone shifted to:
+In this case, the tone shifted toward:

 > **administrative legitimacy rather than ideological conflict**